bepass-org/oblivion-desktop/CONTRIBUTING.md

 # Contribution Guide

-Thank you for your interest in contributing to Oblivion-Desktop!
+Thank you for your interest in contributing to Oblivion Desktop!
 We appreciate your help and support.
 Here are some guidelines to help you get started:

 ## Where you can help?